leonardotgoncalves/leonardotgoncalves.github.io/_pages/publications.md

 ## 2024

 Pezzi PH, **Gonçalves LT**, Backes A, Giudicelli GC, Turchetto C, Bombarely A, Freitas LB.
 2024.
 How do novel evolutionary lineages arise in a biodiversity hotspot?
-Insights into the dynamics of rapid diversification of _Petunia_. _Evolution_, Under Review.
+Insights into the dynamics of rapid diversification of _Petunia_.
+Under Review.

 ## 2023
 **Gonçalves LT**, Françoso E, Deprá M. 2023.
 Mitochondrial phylogenomics of bumblebees, _Bombus_ (Hymenoptera: Apidae): a tale of structural variation, shifts in selection constraints, and tree discordance. _Zoological Journal of the Linnean Society_. [[PDF]](http://leonardotgoncalves.github.io/files/2023_Goncalves_et_al.pdf)